 All official events must be conducted under EA Rules for Vaulting.
 All competitors must abide by these rules.
-Judges will use FEI Guidelines for Judges - available at www.fei.org; where applicable to EA Rules for Vaulting
+Judges will use FEI Vaulting Guidelines - available at www.fei.org; where applicable to EA Rules for Vaulting.

 1.2 Lungers

 Lungers must be at least 16 years of age.